cedrickchee/spaceout-api/README.md

   - [ESLint](https://eslint.org/): a tool that performs automated scans of JavaScript files for common syntax and style errors using ESLint rules.
   - [Prettier](https://prettier.io/): an opinionated code formatter that scans files for style issues and automatically reformats code to ensure consistent rules are being followed for indentation, spacing, semicolons, single quotes vs double quotes, etc.
   - [Husky](https://github.com/typicode/husky): lets us run commands or script before committing or pushing our code to git.
   - [lint-staged](https://github.com/okonet/lint-staged): run linters on git staged files.
+Auto lint and format code on Git commit.
 - API is protected with JWT authentication.

 ## Getting Started